kinopio-club/kinopio-help/api/index.md

 filterShowDateUpdated   | `Boolean` | Whether the user has has toggled the card date filter filterShowAbsoluteDates | `Boolean` | Whether card dates are displayed as absolute (false is default relative) journalPrompts          | `Array`   | id, name, and packId for each user journal prompt.
-Private user info.
+Private user info. newSpacesAreBlank       | `Boolean` | Whether new spaces that the user creates are blank, or have the default onboarding/tutorial cards

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>